 Lendlease criticises KPMG response to misconduct matter as 'piecemeal and sporadic'

-19 June 2026
+19 June 2026 • 2 minute read

 "It would have been great to be able to have received everything in a transparent way and as fast as possible.
-It's taken a few attempts to get to the bottom of the matter and get the full information of what's occurred,' he said.
+It's taken a few attempts to get to the bottom of the matter and get the full information on what's occurred,' he said.

 "As we've been gaining more information, we've learned more through the whole process," he said.

-Lendlease chair John Gilham said the situation had also caused disruption and additional cost for the firm.
+Gilham said the situation had also caused disruption and additional cost for the firm.

 "[The audit] is now led by someone who is completely untainted by any of this.
 We've made sure that there is no one under any investigation or anywhere near the investigation that's involved in our audit, and when our audit completes, which will be mid August in a couple of months' time, we will then formally start the process of talking to other firms to work out an appropriate timetable that doesn't disadvantage our security holders to change auditors."

-Gilham said while it's unlikely that Lendlease will be able to change auditors before the half year audit for the next financial year is completed, it will look to change audit firms as soon as it can.
+Gilham said while it's unlikely that Lendlease will be able to change auditors before the half-year audit for the next financial year is completed, it will look to change audit firms as soon as it can.

 "I doubt we'll be able to change before the half year audit for the next financial year is completed.
 So it's very likely that KPMG will do that work as well.
 Whether we can change before the 30 June 2027 year end or not is yet to be seen," he said.